AcklenAvenue/competencies/Ops/AWS/IAM.md

 ## Competencies

- - Explain what is IAM
+ - Explain what is IAM and what problem it solves
  - Be able to:
 	 - Create User
 	 - Add users to existing groups